plone/Products.PloneTestCase/Products/PloneTestCase/README.txt

         - The constant 'PLONE25' which evaluates to true for Plone versions >= 2.5.

+        - The constant 'PLONE30' which evaluates to true for Plone versions >= 3.0.

         - The module 'utils' from the ZopeTestCase package.